lifecake-test/test/README.md

 Is Core Data fast enough for such amount of records?
 What are possible solutions?

 Task 3.
 Collection View.
-Rewrite app using UICollectionView instead UITableView.
+Replace UITableView with UICollectionView.
 View should display one cell in a row.
 Cell should contain image and number.
 Tapping cell should open image.

+Task 4.
+Swift
+Convert project (fixed one) from objective-c to swift.
+Probably it will be easier to setup it as new project and commit to new repo / branch.